 According to Harvard University’s Joint Center for Housing Studies, there is a dramatic increase in the rate of return on housing the longer it is held.
-For instance, the typical homeowner who experiences an annual home appreciation rate of 5 percent and who made a cash down payment of 10 percent will generally receive a 94 percent return on that cash after owning the home only three years.
+For instance, the typical homeowner who experiences an annual home appreciation rate of 5 percent and who made a cash down payment of 10 percent will generally receive a 94 percent return on that cash after owning the home for only three years.
 After owning for five years, a homeowner can expect a rate of return on the downpayment to increase to 225 percent; after 10 years, the rate of return jumps to 623 percent.

 The stock market has experienced wide swings in value over the past 20 years.
 During that time, overall home values have continued to rise steadily and contribute significantly to household wealth and spending patterns.

 Housing is not a quick-in, quick-out investment.
 When purchased for the long term, housing is one of the safest investments a consumer can make.
 In addition to the savings accumulated through a buildup of equity and tax advantages, a home provides shelter.
 No paper investment provides this benefit.

 Homeowners accumulate significantly more wealth than renters.
 According to the Federal Reserve Survey of Consumer Finances, the median net wealth of a renter household is $4,800, while the median net wealth of a homeowner household is $171,700.
 Clearly, owning a home is the best way for most families to build a nest egg.